-The fusion of chocolate and hazelnut is simply a match made in heaven.
-And if you've ever tasted Nutella, you'll understand—the mixture of sweet chocolate and buttery hazelnut is so good you just can't stop eating it.
-And with this recipe, you'll be able to make your own version of this delightful spread at home.
+The fusion of chocolate and hazelnut is simply a yummy match made in heaven.
+And if you've ever tasted Nutella, you'll understand — the mixture of sweet chocolate and buttery hazelnut is so addicting and good you just can't stop eating it.
+And with this recipe, you'll be able to make your own homemade version with minimal prep time.
+A plus?
+When you make homemade Nutella, you can avoid the preservatives and additives found in store-bought Nutella.

 Things You'll Need